 Native iOS integration with automatic sync across all Apple devices.
 Documents appear instantly on iPhone, iPad, and Mac.
 Included with every Apple ID — 5 GB free storage, with paid iCloud+ tiers available.

 15 GB free storage with any Google account (shared with Gmail and Google Photos).
 Access scans from any browser or device.
-Seamless integration with Google Workspace.
+Works with the rest of Google Workspace.
 Full setup guide.

 Sync documents to a cloud-native file system used by many agencies, design teams, and professional workflows.
 2 GB free on Basic, 2 TB on Plus.
 Works with personal and Dropbox Business accounts.
 Full setup guide.